 We are committed to protecting the online privacy of children.
 Our website is intended for adults and young people age 13 and over.
 Unless we have consent from the child’s parent or legal guardian, we do not permit registration by, nor do we collect personally identifiable information from, any person we actually know to be under the age of 13.

 Accounts and Passwords

 Our website allows you to create an account to login for certain purposes.
 You are responsible for taking all reasonable steps to ensure that no unauthorized person has access to your passwords and accounts, whether on our website or otherwise.
 It is your sole responsibility to (1) control the dissemination and use of user names, activation codes, and passwords; (2) authorize, monitor, and control access to and use of your account and password; and (3) promptly inform us of any need to deactivate a password.
 By creating an account, you grant to the Foundation and to all other persons or entities involved in the operation of the website the right to transmit, monitor, retrieve, store, and use your information in connection with the operation of the website.
 We assume no responsibility or liability for any information you submit, including for yours or third parties’ use or misuse of information transmitted or received using our website.

 Security of Personal Information Transmitted Over the Internet

 Legal Requirements and Transfer of Your Information

 We may provide your personal information in response to a search warrant or other legally valid inquiry or order, or to an investigative body in the case of a breach of an agreement or alleged violation of law, or as otherwise required by law (including any disclosures required in connection with our status as a nonprofit organization).
-We also reserve the right to transfer your information in the event of a merger with a third party or upon a merger or transfer of all or a portion of our organization’s business or assets to a third party acquirer.
+We may share personal information with our affiliate, Children’s Hospital Colorado, and also reserve the right to transfer your information in the event of a merger with a third party or upon a merger or transfer of all or a portion of our organization’s business or assets to a third party acquirer.